Cravens: Premises

+In 1939, Craven Brothers bought the Victoria Works based at Saxon Street, Denton, from 'Knight and Hale', they built diesel oil engines with about 250 workers (in 1956).

+In 1961, they had over 1,500 employees (in the various premises) as manufacturers of all types of heaviest class machine tools and smaller machine tools.

+Later in 1961 the works at Denton were sold.
+Then in 1967, the company was bought by Staveley Industries Ltd, but due to continued losses the Reddish factory was closed in 1970.

 Products

 During the 1880s London's The Times newspaper made regular reports on the state of trade throughout England and Scotland.
 From taking a low place in reports on Sheffield by 1890 Cravens were near the top of those reports.
 Published successes were: In 1883 Great Northern Company ordered 400 sets of wheels and axles.
 In 1885 Messrs Craven Brothers of Darnall Carriage Works have completed and delivered to the Cheshire Lines Connittee 40 composite carriages for use in the Manchester expresses.
 Cravens have built several fine dining saloons for express service and other railway carriages, wagons etc. North British Railway have placed an order for 500 sets of wheels and axles.
 The South Eastern railway have placed an order for 100 railway carriages including 50 third class.
 India, Argentine Republic and South America as well as Home railway companies are ordering tyres, axles, springs, buffers and other railway items.